yangshun/front-end-interview-handbook/contents/companies/amazon-front-end-interview-questions.md

 sidebar_label: Amazon interview questions
 ---

 Amazon is known to focus a lot on behavioral questions and their Leadership Principles.
 Hence be well-prepared in the non-technical aspects too.
+Refer to the [official Amazon Interview Preparation Guide for Software Development Engineer](https://amazonsdeinterviewprep.splashthat.com/).

 ## Trivia